St Mark's Eccles C.E. Primary School

 At St Mark’s Church of England Primary School, we study RE to enrich the quality of children’s lives so that they can become global citizens with the confidence and vocabulary to interact with people from different cultures and backgrounds.
 In our school, we want children to flourish and know they are loved, cared for and valued.
 As a Christian school, our faith and Christian Values are central to all we do.
 The teaching of Christianity is at the heart of our RE curriculum which ensures pupils have endless opportunities to look beyond themselves, ask ‘big questions’ and think globally about life and develop an understanding of the world. .
 The school’s vision, values and ethos are all reflected in RE planning to ensure that we treat everyone in the community with love and respect.
 We make sure that our teaching of the importance of Christian Values is firmly rooted in the teachings of The Bible.

 In order to teach RE we follow the Kent syllabus incorporating ‘Understanding Christianity’ and the Diocesan units for other faiths.
+We are also members of NATRE (National Association of Teachers of Religious Education) through which we can access RE Today's Primary RE Curriculum.
 This ensures a progression of knowledge and skills as children move through the primary phase.
-An emphasis is placed on enquiry led learning in order to develop the whole child’s ability to make connections on their own lives.
+Furthermore, in KS2 we ensure our mixed classes are split into individual year groups for RE.
+An emphasis is placed on enquiry led learning in order to develop the whole child’s ability to make connections to their own lives.
+Our aim is for children to be able to hold a balanced and informed conversation about religion and belief.

 We use the National Curriculum and our self-developed ‘Pilgrim Progress’ assessment procedures provide support for staff and pupils to monitor their progress against the gaining of key skills and knowledge.
 We always start our learning with the 'review' stage which establishes an individual child's starting point.